Ministry (D.Min.)

 2

 A free elective is a course from the subject codes REGR, PMGR, RLGR, PCGR, or SPGR numbered 7000-8999, a list of which can be found on our course listing page.
-Note that some PCGR courses at the 6000-level may qualify; check with your faculty adviser.
-Courses from other areas or schools may be substituted with the approval of your faculty adviser.
+Note that some PCGR courses at the 6000-level may qualify; check with your faculty advisor.
+Courses from other areas or schools may be substituted with the approval of your faculty advisor.

 Generalist Concentration